christa-ux/MyPortfolioWebsite/README.md

 Contact☎️: Including ways to get in touch with me, such as through email or social media.

 ## Technologies Used
-HTML5: Structuring the content of the website.
+-HTML5: Structuring the content of the website.

-CSS3: Styling the layout and design.
+-CSS3: Styling the layout and design.

-JavaScript: Adding interactivity and dynamic elements.
+-JavaScript: Adding interactivity and dynamic elements.

-Bootstrap5: Utilized for responsive design and layout.
+-Bootstrap5: Utilized for responsive design and layout.

+> [!NOTE]
+> Download the following in order, one at a time, to enjoy the full experience!

+`npm i bootstrap@5.3.3 `

+`npm i bootstrap-icons`